shawnjb/shawnjb/README.md

 }
 ```

 I'm always looking to expand my skills, give me a good reason to help you out!
-I'm looking for development opporunities.
+I'm looking for development opportunities.